 But, she says, aggressive or dominant dogs should not be allowed on beds.
 And if pets become a problem, they have to get off the bed.

 That was the case with a couple that Stillwell worked with who slept with three giant, male mastiffs.
-One of the dogs started lunging at their toddler when she approached the bed, so Stilwell bought three extra large dog beds and taught the dogs to get off the bed on command.
+One of the dogs started lunging at their toddler when they approached the bed, so Stilwell bought three extra large dog beds and taught the dogs to get off the bed on command.

 "Make it a game to get off the bed, using lots of praise and petting," Stilwell says.
 "They get no attention on the bed.
 Only on the floor."